kachick/chawan/doc/architecture.md

   rewind the source.

 The loader process distinguishes between clients (i.e the main process or buffers) through client keys.
-Note that this does not defend against rogue clients; the key comparison is susceptible to timing attacks.
-(TODO: it should not be.)
-It does however help us block further requests from buffers that have been discarded by the pager.
+In theory this should help against rogue clients, though in practice it is still trivial to crash the loader as a client.
+It also helps us block further requests from buffers that have been discarded by the pager, but still haven't found out yet that their life time has ended.

 ### Buffer